szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 Through practice and mastery of your Allomantic abilities, you have learned to rapidly ingest and utilize metals with finesse.
 When you consume a specific Allomantic metal or alloy, you may choose to make it a "bonus action", allowing you to burn the metal immediately.
 When you ingest a metal this way, **Roll+CON**:

-- **On a 10+**, you gain 3 holds.
+- **On a 10+**: You gain 3 holds.
 You can choose to immediately burn one use and you do not suffer the negative effects.
-- **On a 7-9**, you gain 3 holds.
+- **On a 7-9**: You gain 3 holds.
 You can choose to immediately burn one use, but you suffer the negative effect of the metal.
-- **On a miss**, you gain 2 holds.
+- **On a miss**: You gain 2 holds.
 You suffer the negative effects of the metal, you suffer the negative effect of the metal and choose one from the following:
     - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
 You must spend an action to recover, or suffer -1 ongoing until you do.
     - **Metal Burn**: The metal burns hotter than expected, causing discomfort or minor burns.
 Take 1 harm.
     - **Extrication**: Your body forcefully expels the metal in a violent moment.
 You gain no holds and suffer the negative consequences.